ikmb-denbi/genome-annotation/docs/installation.md

 ```

 Nextflow will install the environment with the necessary packages during pipeline start-up.
 However, please be advised that this takes a little while and
 needs to be done every time you run a new project.
 Using Singularity is therefore highly recommended (see below).
+Failing that, you can also install the conda environment into some other location (default is usually $HOME/.conda) and just make sure to activate it any time you want to start the pipeline.
+Your config file would then container neither a `conda` nor a `singularity` statement.

 ### B. Singularity